How to Make a Compost Heap

-If you are an avid gardener you probably want to do some composting so you can give lots of nutrients to your garden.
-Knowing how to make a compost heap or how to use a compost bin is important.
-For anyone who just wants to improve their current compost heap or for someone who wants to start a compost heap here is a list of what you need to do to prepare your compost.
+For anyone who just wants to improve their current compost heap or start one, here is a list of what you need to do to prepare your compost.

 First of all, you will want to make sure you get a decent compost bin.
 They are easy to use and much easier to manage than a heap of material in your yard.